Do you have a child with a food allergy/multiple food allergies who’s going back to school? Or starting school for the first time?

 If your child wears a medical alert bracelet, it may allow teachers and staff who don’t often see your child to quickly take notice of your child’s allergens.
 They have a lot of cute ones out there!

-9. Outside the Classroom: Plan for Transportation, Field Trips & School-Wide Events
+9. Outside the Classroom: Plan for Transportation, Field Trips, Fundraisers & Other School-Wide Events

 Think about who will be carrying your child’s emergency medications while they are on the bus, carpooling, on a field trip, or at a school function possibly without a parent and not on school grounds (ex.: away game, band contest, academic competition, etc.).